Freedom of the press is a key element of democracy, it seems as though our press is not restricted. Do you see any threat?

 In terms of Journalism, it is more political issues.
 Catching people through fraud in business.
 Those are the stories that make a difference locally but of course, we have our own ‘Making a difference campaign’ which has raised more than a hundred million rand and probably double that in terms of donations and reductions in equipment costs.

 Your daughter Kirsty is also making a difference with her charity called Kids Helping Kids…

-Kirsty as you know went through a very difficult time, we all did as a family.
-She had a brain tumor, she was treated with chemo and radiation.
-Through that experience she wanted to help other kids.
+Kirsty, as you know, went through a very difficult time, we all did as a family.
+She had a brain tumour, she was treated with chemo and radiation.
+Through that experience, she wanted to help other kids.
 It started in a very small way, she wanted to just buy a TV and some extra toys for the kids at the Donald Gordon.
 It grew from that through Gavin Varejes, he is a friend of ours.
 He is from Richmark Holdings.
-He said we should form a charity, so we started a charity and through that we have raised a lot of money over the years.
+He said we should form a charity, so we started a charity and through that, we have raised a lot of money over the years.
 The biggest most recent project was building a paediatric, psychiatric ward at Baragwanath Hospital which we have just finished towards the end of last year.
-My wife does a lot of that work and Kirsty of course does help when she is available, but yes it has worked out very well.
+My wife does a lot of that work and Kirsty, of course, does help when she is available, but yes it has worked out very well.

 Have you always felt that your purpose is to educate and inform?

 Truthfully I don’t think so.
 I think when I was a little bit younger I thought my duty and calling was to lie on beaches, catch waves and party.
 I only started journalism in my mid-twenties.
 From that day on, I feel that I haven’t ever worked a day because I love it so much.
 Whether it is writing or electronic media with radio and TV, I have loved it ever since.
 So I don’t think it was a calling to educate.
 I think I am naturally curious and want to know how things work and do want to make a difference.
 I have got an inane thing about justice.
 I am neurotic about things being fair.